 How Carmen® Deals With IMDG Code Classes

-Carmen®, the industry-leading optical OCR solution, has been on the automatic license plate recognition (ANPR/LPR) market for many decades.
+Carmen®, the industry-leading optical OCR solution, has been in the automatic license plate recognition (ANPR/LPR) market for many decades.
 Although the many engines behind Carmen® handle various situations like non-Latin characters, reflective surfaces, etc., with ease, the correct interpretation of image symbols is an entirely different story.
 Thankfully, the fact that IMDG codes are standard helps a lot; even when signs look slightly different, they remain recognizable anywhere in the world.
 The real challenge is correctly reading and recognizing the IMDG labels and displaying what they mean on the screen.

 The Pros of Having the Carmen® IMO Engine